rmsreis/ptychography-perovskite/README.md

 Ptychography is a computational imaging technique.
 A detector records an extensive data set consisting of many inference patterns obtained as an object is displaced to various positions relative to an illumination field.
 A computer algorithm of some type is then used to invert these data into an image.

 ### Experimental Dataset:
 -----------------
+Electron diffraction patterns at each probe position were recorded at room-temperature (≈300 K) using a Gatan K2 IS direct electron detector operated at 800 frames per second in STEM operated at 300kV with a convergence semi-angle of 17.2 mrad.

+The camera acquisition and probe scanning were synchronized using a Gatan Digiscan and STEMx software package.
+The simultaneous annular dark field (ADF) image was acquired with collection angles of 40–240mrad.
+The probe was scanned over 256 × 256 probe positions to create a 256 × 256 x 1920 × 895 four-dimensional (4D) dataset, namely, 4D-STEM.

 The final reconstruction should look similar to this ![Image description](Images/ptycho-rec-01.png)